spine-tools/Spine-Toolbox/README.md

 ## Building the User Guide

 Source files for the User Guide can be found in `/docs/source` directory.
-In order to build the HTML docs, you need to first follow the above 'Upgrading all dependencies' (among other things this installs Sphinx, which is the documentation builder).
-After that, you can build HTML pages from the source files by using `/bin/build_doc.bat` (Windows) or `/bin/build_doc.sh` (Linux) scripts.
+In order to build the HTML docs, you need to install the *optional requirements* (see section 'Installing requirements' above).
+This installs Sphinx (among other things), which is required in building the documentation.
+When Sphinx is installed, you can build the HTML pages from the user guide source files by using the `/bin/build_doc.bat` script on Windows or the `/bin/build_doc.sh` script on Linux and Mac.
 After running the script, the index page can be found in `/docs/build/html/index.html`.
 The User Guide can also be opened from Spine Toolbox menu Help->User Guide (F2).